Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Welfare

-Rousseau \cite{rousseau} suggests in his \emph{Du Contrat Social} that an ideal voting rule should maximize the number of votes that agree with the outcome.
-O'Donnel \cite{o2014analysis} proves that the majority function is the unique ideal function based on Rousseau's perception of the ideal voting rule without formally introducing welfare.
+\cite{rousseau} argues in his \emph{Social Contract} that an ideal voting rule should maximize the number of votes that agree with the outcome.
+For a more comprehensive discussion on this, see \cite{S08}. \cite{o2014analysis} proves that the majority function is the unique ideal function based on Rousseau's perception of the ideal voting rule without formally introducing welfare.
 Perhaps, when he proved this result, he had some form of welfare in his mind, especially because he uses the letter $w$ to denote the number of votes that agrees with the outcome.
-In this section, we will formally define welfare, which will be slightly different than what the $w$ notation of O'Donnel describes.
-In particular, we define \textit{welfare} of a social choice function $f: \{-1,1\}^n \to \{-1,1\}$ as the average difference between the number of votes that agree with the outcome and the number of votes that do not agree with the outcome under the impartial culture assumption.
+In this section, we will formally define welfare, which will be slightly different than what the $w$ notation of O'Donnell describes.
+In particular, we define \textit{welfare} of a social choice function $f: \{-1,1\}^n \to \{-1,1\}$ as the average difference between the number of votes that agree with the outcome and the number of votes that do not agree with the outcome under the impartial culture assumption. \\